Just and inclusive institutions

 Evidence-based policy formulation and evaluation

 UNDP helps the Government in building the capacities for more evidence-based policy formulation, policy coordination and impact evaluation.
-Particular focus is on complex development issues emerging from the current multiple crises, including social exclusion, emerging forms of poverty, including multidimensional poverty.
-UNDP will support the creation of new collaborative approaches and tools on further engaging citizens, private sector and all other actors to support more evidence-based and citizen-driven policies and decisions.
+Particular focus is on complex development issues emerging from the current multiple crises, including social exclusion, emerging forms of poverty, including multidimensional poverty, energy and food poverties and related.
+UNDP will support the creation of new evidence-based collaborative approaches and tools on further engaging citizens, private sector, local academia, and all other actors to support more evidence-based and citizen-driven policies and decisions.